chriwong/DaibloApp/README.md

 ```
 <br />

+## Actually binding
+All of our viewmodels extend from `ReactiveUI.ReactiveObject`.
+The [intro](https://www.reactiveui.net/docs/handbook/data-binding/) and [Xamarin Forms](https://www.reactiveui.net/docs/handbook/data-binding/xamarin-forms) docpages have more info.

 # Navigation
 We use [Prism](https://prismlibrary.com/docs/xamarin-forms/navigation/navigation-basics.html) for navigation.
 There's a three-step (plus some setup) process for getting started: